lshwan/lshwan.github.io/_docs/01-wound-segmentation.md

 ## Dataset

-Our business team collected 818 DFU images from global clinical studies.
-I built colaborative labeling pipeline for high-quality label.
+Our business team has collected 818 DFU images from global clinical studies.
+I established a collaborative labeling pipeline to ensure high-quality labels.

-As we did not control the photo capturing process in order to gather real-world data, the dataset contains three different types of imbalances.
+Since we aimed to capture real-world data without controlling the photo capturing process, our dataset exhibits three types of imbalances:

-1. The number of images per patient highly varies; about half of the images are from 11 out of 67 patients.
+1. The number of images per patient varies significantly; approximately half of the images are from just 11 of the 67 patients.
-2. Clinical complications such as heavy bleeding are rare; there are crucial to the model perfomances.
+2. Clinical complications, such as heavy bleeding, are infrequent but crucial for the model's performance.
-3. DFU areas are sparse in images; only 3.4% of the total pixels are classified as DFU.
+3. DFU areas are sparsely represented in images, constituting only 3.4% of the total pixels.

 ## Data Preprocessing Pipeline

-I designed a preprocessing pipeline to handle the imbalances of the dataset.
+To address these imbalances, I developed a preprocessing pipeline:

-1. In order to balance the number of images per patient, I applied a deterministic oversampling method.
+1. I implemented a deterministic oversampling method to balance the number of images per patient.
 (S2)
-2. I performed another oversampling to balance bleeding and non-bleeding wound images.
+2. A separate oversampling process was conducted to balance images of bleeding and non-bleeding wounds.
 (S3)
-3. I randomly sampled 256 X 256 sized wound and background image patches, guaranteeing a quarter of the patches to be wound samples.
+3. I randomly sampled 256 x 256 sized patches of wound and background images, ensuring that a quarter of the patches contained wound samples.

 ## Model Design

-I used a CNN-based model, DeepLabv3, and advanced with scale attention mechanism to it.
-The choice of the CNN-based model was origined by their data-efficient characteristics on small datasets.
-I also applied the attention mechanism to preserve details of wound boundaries.
+I opted for a CNN-based model, DeepLabv3, enhanced with a scale attention mechanism.
+The choice of a CNN-based model was driven by its data-efficient characteristics on small datasets.
+Additionally, I incorporated an attention mechanism to preserve details of wound boundaries.

 <figure>
   <img src="{{ '/assets/images/wound-segmentation-model.png' | relative_url }}">